ethanniser/site/src/content/blog/error-categories-in-effect.md

 tags: ["effect"]
 ---

-Errors in Effect often take the form of `TaggedError`s which extend the global `Error` class, have a unique string `_tag` and additional custom properties:
+Errors in Effect often take the form of `TaggedError`s, which extend the global `Error` class and have a unique string `_tag` along with additional custom properties:

 ```ts twoslash
 import { Effect, Schema as S } from "effect";